-Hi my name is Maeve, I’m a Registered Dietitian from Ireland currently living in the North East of England, welcome to my blog Dietetically Speaking!
+Hi I’m Maeve, a UK Registered Dietitian from Ireland, welcome to Dietetically Speaking!

 Me at one of my happiest 🙂 (yes Dietitians eat cake too!)